niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

     }
 }
 ```

+4. Build Now and see that it passes.

 ## Creating a docker image
 The next steps require Docker as we will need to build and use Docker images.